tsutterley/read-ICESat-2/doc/source/user_guide/nsidc_icesat2_sync.md

 - `-R X`, `--retry X`: Connection retry attempts
 - `--log`: output log of files downloaded
 - `--list`: print files to be transferred, but do not execute transfer
+- `--checksum`: compare hashes to check if overwriting existing data
 - `-C`, `--clobber`: Overwrite existing data in transfer

 Also look into using the [NSIDC subsetting API](https://github.com/tsutterley/nsidc-subsetter)